mcpeachpies/mcpeachpies-datapacks/pronouns/.generate_teams/README.md

 ## Using Output

-- The `out/exi` directory contains the `setup_team` function for Pronouns, Existence SMP Handler, & AFK Detector compatibility.
+- The `out/exi` directory contains the functions for Existence SMP Handler & AFK Detector compatibility.
-- The `out/afk` directory contains the `setup_team` function for Pronouns & AFK Detector compatibility.
+- The `out/afk` directory contains the functions for AFK Detector compatibility.
-- The `out` directory contains the `setup_team` function for Pronouns by itself.
+- The `out` directory contains the functions for Pronouns by itself.